hashicorp/terraform-provider-google/website/docs/d/compute_instance_template.html.markdown

 * `instance_description` - A brief description to use for instances created from this template.

-* `labels` - A set of key/value label pairs to assign to instances created from this template,
+* `labels` - All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

 * `metadata` - Metadata key/value pairs to make available from within instances created from this template.